n123git/save-docs/keyitemapi.md

     totalSlots: 100,        // Total available slots
     usedSlots: 45,          // Slots with items
     emptySlots: 55,         // Empty slots
-    uniqueItems: 30,        // Number of unique item types
+    uniqueItems: 30,        // Number of unique item types (should be equal to usedSlots....)
     items: [                // Array of non-empty items {
             name: "Yo-kai Watch",
             id: 12345,
-            count: 1
+            count: 1 // should ideally never be 2+
         }
-        // ... more items
+        // ... more items here lol
     ]
 }
 ```